awhicks/CS-3704-S23/_info/software.md

 ## Recommmended for MacOS Users

+If you have questions about this section, please ask on the [`#help-macos`](https://ucsb-cs156-f22.slack.com/archives/C0449H05QQG) channel on the Slack

 1. Command Line Tools XCode for MacOS, including `git`

    On MacOS, `git` typically gets installed as part of the "Command Line XCode Tools" the first time you ask to use it.
 To be sure that `git` is installed,